jss367/jss367.github.io/_posts/2022-09-29-siamese-network-tutorial-with-fastai-update.md

 tags: [FastAI, Neural Networks, Python]
 ---

 This is post is a walkthrough of creating a Siamese network with FastAI.
-I had planned to simply use the [tutorial from FastAI](https://docs.fast.ai/tutorial.siamese.html), but I had to change so much to be able to load the model and make it all work in Python 3.10 that I figured I would turn it into a blog post.
-This is really similar to my other post on [Siamese Networks with FastAI](https://jss367.github.io/siamese-networks-with-fastai.html), except that in this one I will follow on with a [post about how to run inference with the model](https://jss367.github.io/siamese-network-tutorial-with-fastai-loading-models.html).
+I had planned to simply use the [tutorial from FastAI](https://docs.fast.ai/tutorial.siamese.html), but I had to change so much to be able to load the model and make it all work with the latest versions that I figured I would turn it into a blog post.
+This is really similar to my other post on [Siamese Networks with FastAI](https://jss367.github.io/siamese-networks-with-fastai.html), except that in this one I will follow on with a post about [how to evaluate the model](https://jss367.github.io/siamese-network-tutorial-with-fastai-evaluation.html).

 <b>Table of Contents</b>
 * TOC